 No requirement is needed to perform this test, just provide your ID or health card.

 Active infection diagnostic (AIDP) or virological samples and serological tests, not depending on the physiological condition, can be taken at any time.
-No appointment is necessary.
+You must make an appointment.

 It is possible to come from 11:00am onwards to avoid coinciding with blood extractions.

 In the diagnostic tests of active infection (PDIA) or virological tests, an oropharyngeal sample is taken with a swab, and for the serological samples, a blood sample is taken.